apache/airflow/docs/apache-airflow/howto/operator/python.rst

 PythonOperator
 ==============

-Use the :class:`~airflow.providers.standard.core.operators.python.PythonOperator` to execute Python callables.
+Use the :class:`~airflow.providers.standard.operators.python.PythonOperator` to execute Python callables.

 .. tip::
     The ``@task`` decorator is recommended over the classic ``PythonOperator`` to execute Python callables.